 Ms. Gooby stated that the Land Use Plan does get reviewed periodically, and a periodic update will begin within a year.
 There will be public hearings and meetings during the process.
-The makeup of the committee will be about the same as that of the 2004 Comprehensive Plan Committee, which consisted of about 25 people with a cross section of interests (developers, engineers, real estate agents, etc.).
+The

 Mayor Dunn declared the public hearing open and solicited comments from the audience.